To deploy the BIG-IQ® Virtual Edition (VE) system on EC2, you perform these tasks:

 It is a good idea to test connectivity before proceeding.
 You should be able to communicate with your VPC NAT server at this point.

 F5 Networks recommends enhancing your security by using the security group source fields to restrict the subnets to allow only management access; however, we recognize that this does not complete your security solution.
 For enhanced security, you might want to deploy a topology with limited management network access.

 Most network topologies require an Amazon Web Services route to the virtual private cloud (VPC) that makes the external subnet used by the virtual machine accessible to the Internet.

-You need to have an EC2 Amazon Machine Image (AMI) to deploy the virtual machine.
+You launch an EC2 Amazon Machine Image (AMI) so that you can deploy the virtual machine.

 When you first create a virtual private cloud (VPC), there are typically only two network interfaces associated with it.
 F5 Networks recommends adding a third network interface to the VPC before you use it to deploy the virtual machine.

-The management port for your virtual machine may require accessibility over the Internet.
+The management port for your virtual machine might require accessibility over the Internet.
 However, there are alternative topologies that do not require exposing the management port to the Internet.

 F5 Networks recommends, at a minimum, adding restrictions to your source addresses in the allow-only-ssh-https-ping security group.

-Alternatively, you may find the Amazon Web Services EC2 VPN sufficiently effective so that you do not need to associate an Internet-accessible Elastic IP with the management port.
+Alternatively, you might find the Amazon Web Services EC2 VPN sufficiently effective so that you do not need to associate an Internet-accessible Elastic IP with the management port.